EmmaBurkett/CSE212-final-project/2-set.md

 uniquness.

 ### Iterate through a set
-You can't.
+You can't iterate through a set.
 But you can use a foreach loop to loop through a set:
 ```python
 add = 0
 for x in my_set: